rozek/notes-on-gundb/README.md

       currentContext.put({ value:currentKey })

       if (Depth > 1) {
-        writeNestedObjects(currentContext,currentKey,Base,Depth-1)
+        writeNestedNodes(currentContext,currentKey,Base,Depth-1)
       }
     }
   }
 ```

-Here is how the number of written nodes (aka `EntryCount`) can be calculated:
+Here is how the number of created nodes (aka `EntryCount`) can be calculated:

 ```
   let EntryCount = 0, Base = 10